REANNZ/tuakiri-doc/identity_providers/configuring_a_shibboleth_identity_provider_to_join_the_Tuakiri_federation.md

 # Configure attribute release/filtering through the federation

-To configure a 3.x IdP to Load the Tuakiri-managed attribute filter:
+To configure a 3.x IdP to Load the Tuakiri-provided attribute filter:

-{% include identity_providers/idp_excerpt_idp3-load-attribute-filter.md %}
+{% include identity_providers/idp_excerpt_attribute-release-edugain.md %}

 Now your IdP should be able to access service providers within the Tuakiri federation.